-The tour is designed to be comfortable while including a variety of experiences for those who like a bit of adventure.
-We make use of Japan's superb public transport in its many forms, but use coaches or taxis when they are more convenient or save time.
+The tour is designed to be comfortable but also include a variety of experiences for those who like a bit of adventure.
+We make use of the various forms of Japan's superb public transport, but use coaches or taxis when it is the best option to save time or for convenience.
 Your luggage is sent by courier between each location so you can travel light.
 About two months before departure we will advise you of the confirmed tour details, including accommodation.
 You will also be offered the chance to see traditional entertainment such as kabuki based on their performance schedules.